Today's History Trivia for December 9

 1992 Vincent Gardenia b.
 1920 (Vincent Scognamiglio), Italian Tony-Emmy-winning actor.
 TV: All in the Family (Frank Lorenzo).

 1979 Fulton J. Sheen b.
 1895 (Peter John Sheen), American Emmy-winning Catholic evangelist.
-TV: Life Is Worth Living.
 He was the first TV preacher of note.
 He won an Emmy as Most Outstanding TV Personality (1952).
 Actor Martin Sheen took his stage name from him.
+TV: Life Is Worth Living (1952-57).

 1975 William Augustus Wellman b.
 1896 American film director, Wings (1927, winner of the first Best Picture Oscar), Public Enemy (1931), and The Ox-Bow Incident (1943).